MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoiceRoutingPolicy.md

 Grant-CsOnlineVoiceRoutingPolicy -PolicyName "RedmondOnlineVoiceRoutingPolicy" -Global
 ```

-Example 4 assigns the per-user online voice routing policy RedmondOnlineVoiceRoutingPolicy to all the users in the tenant, except any that have an explicit policy assignment.
+Example 4 assigns the per-user online voice routing policy RedmondOnlineVoiceRoutingPolicy as the Global Online Voice Routing Policy, this affects all the users in the tenant, except any that have an explicit policy assignment.

 ### Example 5
 ```powershell